zelotbe/NeglectApp/README.md

 - [x] Ability to close the alarm

+- [x] Auto close alarm after 15 seconds

-- [ ] Save time when user interacted with alarm
+- [ ] Save time when alarm is triggered and if the user interacted with the alarm

 - [ ] Save data local